scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 someMethod(???, ???)
 ```

-Given the code snippet above hovering on the first placeholder would now provide information for Metals that `Int` is required, similarly hovering on second `???` placeholder would result in hint about missing argument of `String` type.
+Given the code snippet above, hovering on either placeholder will hint about the expected type (`Int` and `String`, respectively).

 ### Quotes API changes